-The major in Italian with a concentration in literature and culture requires 30 credits or 10 courses at the 20000 level or above, including no more than two 20000-level courses (ROIT 20215 counts as two courses for the major), ROIT 30711 (Medieval-Renaissance Italian Literature and Culture), ROIT 30721 (Modern Italian Literature and Culture).
-ROIT 53000 (Italian Seminar), and a minimum of five elective ROIT courses in Italian literature or culture at the 30000 or 40000 level or above.
+The major in Italian with a concentration in literature and culture requires 10 courses that total at least 30 credits beginning at the 20000 level or above, including no more than two 20000-level courses (ROIT 20201 and ROIT 20202 count as two courses for the major; ROIT 20111 counts as one course toward the major), ROIT 30711 (Medieval-Renaissance Italian Literature and Culture), ROIT 30721 (Modern Italian Literature and Culture), ROIT 53000 (Italian Seminar), and a minimum of five elective ROIT courses in Italian literature or culture at the 30000 or 40000 level or above.
 ROIT 30310 (Passage to Italy) is recommended for all majors.
 A maximum of two of these elective ROIT courses may be conducted in English or with texts in translation, or may be substituted by courses on Italian subjects originating in other disciplines or departments (for example, architecture, art history, music, or history).
 Equivalent Italian language, literature, or culture courses from foreign study programs or other universities may be substituted for any of the courses by permission.
+Students wishing to write a senior thesis should sign up for ROIT 48000 the spring of their senior year.
+The senior thesis is completed in addition to the 10 courses totaling at least 30 credits for the major.
 Fifty percent of the credits for the major must be taken in residence at Notre Dame.
 AP credit may not be applied toward the major.

-The Supplementary Major in Italian: Literature and Culture Concentration

-Supplementary majors in Italian with a concentration in literature and culture are expected to demonstrate competency in the language and to complete 24 credits or eight courses at the 20xxx level or above, including no more than two 20xxxlevel courses (ROIT 20215 counts as two courses for the supplementary major), ROIT 30711 (Medieval-Renaissance Italian Literature and Culture), ROIT 30721 (Modern Italian Literature and Culture).
-ROIT 53000 (Italian Seminar), and a minimum of three elective ROIT courses in Italian literature or culture at the 30xxx or 40xxx level or above.
+The Supplementary Major in Italian: Literature and Culture Concentration and ROIT 20202 count as two courses for the supplementary major; ROIT 20111 counts as one course toward the supplementary major), ROIT 30711 (Medieval-Renaissance Italian Literature and Culture), ROIT 30721 (Modern Italian Literature and Culture), ROIT 53000 (Italian Seminar), and a minimum of three elective ROIT courses in Italian literature or culture at the 30xxx or 40xxx level or above.
 ROIT 30310 (Passage to Italy) is recommended for all supplementary majors.
 A maximum of two of these elective ROIT courses may be conducted in English or with texts in translation, or may be substituted by courses on Italian subjects originating in other disciplines or departments (for example, architecture, art history, music, or history).
 Equivalent Italian language, literature, or culture courses from foreign study programs or other universities may be substituted for any of the courses by permission.
 Fifty percent of the credits for the major must be taken in residence at Notre Dame.
 AP credit may not be applied toward the major.